Gladue report: Gladue Principle

+During the 1970s, Government of Canada reported that Indigenous overrepresentation in the justice system was becoming more concerning due to the rapid increase of Indigenous offenders.
+In 1996, the Canadian Parliament introduced an amendment to the Criminal Code of Canada, section 718.2(e), in Bill C-41, to help reduce the rate of Indigenous people entering the justice system.

+Section 718.2(e) of the criminal code is defined within the “Other sentencing principles”.
+The section is outlined as follows:

+“A court that imposes a sentence shall also take into consideration the following principles: (e) all available sanctions, other than imprisonment, that are reasonable in the circumstances and consistent with the harm done to victims or the community should be considered for all offenders, with particular attention to the circumstances of Aboriginal offenders”.

+This sentencing principle enforces deliberation for Canadian Judges; considering other sentencing options, rather than imprisonment – based upon factors of specific life, social and cultural circumstances of Indigenous offenders.

 Subsection 718.2(e) is a guiding principle and not a substantive power.
 Therefore, the court is not at liberty to impose a sentence outside the range of legally available penalties.
 For example, if there is a minimum sentence of imprisonment, the court cannot use the Gladue Principle to impose a sentence lower than the minimum.
 However, courts have considered the Gladue Principle in determining the constitutionality of minimum sentences which are set by the Crown, depending on whether the Crown elects to serve a notice of enhanced penalty under s.
 729 or elects to proceed by indictment.

 In March 2012, the Supreme Court of Canada ruled that the Gladue Principle also applies to breaches of long-term supervision orders.
 They stated that "failing to take aboriginal circumstances into account would violate the fundamental principle of sentencing".
 This ruling, R v Ipeelee, 2012 SCC 13, [2012] 1 SCR 433, also reinforced the principles underlying the Gladue Report generally.
-Ipeelee itself has quickly become extremely influential in sentencing matters concerning aboriginal offenders, having been cited in over 80 Canadian court cases in just 7 months from the time it was issued and is now effectively a companion case to Gladue in this area.
+Ipeelee itself quickly became extremely influential in sentencing matters concerning aboriginal offenders.
+"Out of the cases studied in year 1, 75% of sentences meted out completely or mostly followed the recommendations of the Gladue reports; in year 2, 75% completely or mostly followed recommendations in the report; and in year 3, 80% of reported sentences closely followed or were in line with the recommendations in the Gladue reports."